Dhebug/Encounter/FloppyBuilderVersion/documentation/scripting.md

 ### Scene bubbles
 To provide some cartoony feeling, the game is using the scripting system to display some messages over time.

-Delays are done with the COMMAND_WAIT instruction, while the COMMAND_BUBBLE is used to display the text bubbles
+Delays are done with the COMMAND_WAIT instruction, while the COMMAND_WHITE_BUBBLE and COMMAND_BLACK_BUBBLE is used to display the text bubbles
 ```
 _gDescriptionRoad
     WAIT(DELAY_FIRST_BUBBLE)              // Initial delay
-    .byt COMMAND_BUBBLE,2,64              // "Draw speech bubble", two text entries, 64=Black text on white, 127=White text
+    .byt COMMAND_WHITE_BUBBLE,2           // "Draw black on white background speech bubble", two text entries
     .byt 4,100,0,"All roads lead...",0    // X position, Y position, vertical text offset, first text, null terminator
     .byt 4,106,4,"...somewhere?",0        // X position, Y position, vertical text offset, second text, null terminator
     END                                   // End of script